 What revision/tag of Redmine do I need to go back to in order to run with such an old version of RubyGems?

 Or what would be better for me is:

 Is it possible to rub the latest version of Redmine with an older (1.8.6) version of Rails, and if not, what functionality would be lost?

-RE: What version do I need to get if the latest version of RubyGems I can use is 0.8.11 - Added by Thomas Löber about 10 years ago
+RE: What version do I need to get if the latest version of RubyGems I can use is 0.8.11 - Added by Thomas Löber over 12 years ago

 I think you mean Ruby version 1.8.6 (not Rails) which works fine with Rails 2.1.

 On a system with Rails 2.1 installed you can run

 rake rails:freeze:gems inside your Redmine directory.
 Then you can copy the